 There’s more lynx than one thinx

-The word lynx is actually used to describe 4 different kinds of big cats from the genus “lynx” (this is the classification one up from species encompassing a slightly larger but still very similar group).
+The word lynx is actually used to describe 4 different kinds of big cats from the genus “lynx” (this is the classification one up from species, covering a slightly larger but still very similar group).
 These are the Canadian lynx, Iberian lynx, Eurasian lynx and the bobcat.
 They all have short tails, tufty ears and big paws.
-They are all bigger than house cats but smaller than tigers, the biggest being Eurasian lynx at up to 30kg (66 pounds) and the smallest being the bobcat at up to 14kg (31 pounds).
+They are all bigger than house cats but smaller than tigers, the biggest being the Eurasian lynx at up to 30kg (66 pounds) and the smallest being the bobcat at up to 14kg (31 pounds).

 The Eurasian lynx is, as it’s name suggests, found in Europe, central Asia and Siberia, and it’s the third largest predator in Europe after brown bears and wolves.
-It tends to live in the forests and catches things like roe deer and ptarmigans.
+It tends to live in forests and catches things like roe deer and ptarmigans.

 The Canadian lynx is a sort of fluffier version, living in Canada and Alaska.
 It lives almost entirely off a diet of snowshoe hares, and is actually quite a good swimmer.
 It also used to live in the lower 48 states of the US, got locally extinct, and is now making a comeback in Colorado.
 Success!!

-Finally the bobcat which is found in northern Mexico, the U.S and southern Canada.
+Finally thee is the bobcat which is found in northern Mexico, the U.S and southern Canada.
 Bobcats are a bit more versatile than other lynx, living not only in forests but also in swamps, deserts, mountains and agricultural areas.
 As it is smaller, it’s a little lower down on the food chain so sometimes killed by bigger predators like coyotes.

 Lynx have been a common species in rewilding efforts.
 Rewilding is when animals that were locally extinct in an area are introduced back into that area.
 This has been done for all kinds of species in all kinds of areas including wild boars, sea eagles and beavers.
 There has been programmes in Switzerland to reintroduce lynx which have been very successful, attempts in Germany which are going so-so, and a lot of discussion currently going on in the UK about whether they should be reintroduced.

-Just for an extra interesting angle, I thought we could explore what lynx have come to mean to different peoples and cultures, just in case you need the facts for a pub quiz or something.
+Just for an extra interesting angle, I thought we could explore what lynx have come to mean to different peoples and cultures.
+Could come in handy if you need the facts for a pub quiz or something.
 The word lynx comes from the Greek word leuk meaning brightness or light because of their big reflective eyes.
 In fact this is a commonly noticed feature about this big cat.
 Throughout Norse, Greek and Native American mythologies it has been believed to have supernatural sight, being able to see through things both physically and into hidden truths and other worlds.
 In some Native American traditions they are known as the ‘keeper of secrets’.
 This mysterious and magical cat was also used to name a star constellation, the reason being because it is super faint so only those with the eyesight of a lynx can see it.
 It is also the national animal of North Macedonia and Romania.

 They’re around to stay

-Whether in local conservation programmes or rewilding schemes, lynx are a species (well, four species) that have benefitted a lot from human efforts in the last few years.
+Whether in local conservation programmes or rewilding schemes, lynx are a species (well, four species) that have benefited a lot from human efforts in the last few years.
 Maybe many people really are cat people as we seem to go the extra mile to conserve them!
 This is a mysterious, magical, shy and quiet creature not often seen by people, but they deserve a bit of a shout out once in a while, so here’s to the tufty eared kitties!

 For more info: